thinkall/rl-practice-parl/RL-Quadrotor/README.md

 Simulation Environment: [RLSchool](https://github.com/PaddlePaddle/RLSchool/tree/master/rlschool/quadrotor)

+The theoretical reward limit of this environment is 0.
+In reality, it will always be a negative number.
+If one choose randome actions at every step, he may get -1000 reward score on average.

 #### "velocity_control" task
 <div align="center"><img src="./demo_quadrotor_velocity.gif" width="400"/></div>

 Yellow arrow is the expected velocity vector; orange arrow is the real velocity vector.

 #### training reward curve

 This is the history reward of training process for
 - ACTOR_LR = 0.0001  # Actor网络更新的 learning rate
 - CRITIC_LR = 0.01   # Critic网络更新的 learning rate